EnterpriseDB/edb-ansible/README.md

 You can customize the above example to install Postgres, EPAS, EFM or PEM or limit what roles you would like to execute.

+### Access to EDB's package repository

+By default, the `setup_repo` role requires to define the credentials (variables `repo_username` and `repo_password`) that will be used to configure the access to EDB's package repository.
+Having access to EDB package repository is necessary to deploy EDB softwares like EPAS, EFM or PEM.

+When deploying softwares coming only from the community repository (PGDG) like PostgreSQL, barman or pgbouncer, it's not needed to configure access to EDB's repository.
+To disable it, the variable `enable_edb_repo` must be set to `false`.

 ## Default user and passwords